Shoghi Effendi: Unexpected death

-Future hereditary Guardians were envisioned in the Baháʼí scripture by appointment from one to the next.
+Future hereditary Guardians were envisioned in Baháʼí scripture as being appointed from one to the next.
 Each Guardian was to be appointed by the previous from among the male descendants of Baháʼu'lláh, preferably according to primogeniture.
 The appointment was to be made during the Guardian's lifetime and clearly assented to by a group of Hands of the Cause.
 At the time of Shoghi Effendi's death, all living male descendants of Baháʼu'lláh had been declared Covenant-breakers by either ʻAbdu'l-Bahá or Shoghi Effendi, leaving no suitable living candidates.
 This created a severe crisis of leadership.
 The 27 living Hands gathered in a series of six conclaves (or signed agreements if they were absent) to decide how to navigate the uncharted situation.
 The Hands of the Cause unanimously voted it was impossible to legitimately recognize and assent to a successor.
-They made an announcement on 25 November 1957 to assume control of the Faith, certified that Shoghi Effendi had left no will or appointment of successor, said that no appointment could have been made, and elected nine of their members to stay at the Baháʼí World Centre in Haifa to exercise the executive functions of the Guardian (these were known as the Custodians).
+They announced on 25 November 1957 they would assume control of the Faith, certified that Shoghi Effendi had left no will or appointment of successor, said that no appointment could have been made, and elected nine of their members to stay at the Baháʼí World Centre in Haifa to exercise the executive functions of the Guardian (these were known as the Custodians).

 Ministry of the Custodians

 In Shoghi Effendi's final message to the Baha'i World, dated October 1957, he named the Hands of the Cause of God, "the Chief Stewards of Baháʼu'lláh's embryonic World Commonwealth."
 Following the death of Shoghi Effendi, the Baháʼí Faith was temporarily stewarded by the Hands of the Cause, who elected among themselves nine "Custodians" to serve in Haifa as the head of the Faith.
 They oversaw the transition of the International Baháʼí Council into the Universal House of Justice.
-This stewardship oversaw the execution of the final years of Shoghi Effendi's ordinances of the ten year crusade (which lasted until 1963) culminating and transitioning to the election and establishment of the Universal House of Justice, at the first Baha'i World Congress in 1963.
+This stewardship oversaw the execution of the final years of Shoghi Effendi's ordinances of the ten-year crusade (which lasted until 1963), culminating and transitioning to the election and establishment of the Universal House of Justice, at the first Baha'i World Congress in 1963.

 As early as January 1959, Mason Remey, one of the custodial Hands, declared that he was the second Guardian and successor to Shoghi Effendi, even though he met none of the criteria of Abdu'l-Bahá's will and had signed the Proclamations of the Hands of the Cause affirming that Shoghi Effendi had not, and could not have, appointed a successor.
-That summer after a conclave of the Hands in Haifa, Remey abandoned his position and moved to Washington D.C., then soon after announced his claim to absolute leadership, and attracted about 100 followers, mostly in the United States.
+That summer after a conclave of the Hands in Haifa, Remey abandoned his position and moved to Washington D.C., then soon after announced his claim to absolute leadership, and attracted about 100 followers, mainly in the United States.
 Remey was excommunicated by a unanimous decision of the remaining 26 Hands.
 Although initially disturbed, the mainstream Baháʼís paid little attention to his movement within a few years.